CLOSED FOR THE SEASON • Information may be outdated. Add this

-Bryan McKay (Associate Director); Kevin Monahan (Artistic Director); Nicole McConvery (Director of Programming); Nicole McConvery (Director of Programming)
+BUFF Staff; Kevin Monahan (Artistic Director); Nicole McConvery (Director of Programming); Nicole McConvery (Director of Programming)

 The festival seeks the alternative, the confrontational, the horrific and the controversial.
 The Boston Underground Film Festival seeks films that celebrate the alternative vision and sound, offering a platform that encourages new ideas work and ideas, and pushes the envelope in style and content.